JoshuaSmeda/ciscoasa_automation/README.md

 3. Create a change control file and insert necessary change control commands - note that these commands must be run within en / conf term:<br>
 ```
-touch change_control.txt
+touch change_control.conf && vi change_control.conf
+```
-# Include the cisco commands you wish to run - one command per line. (\n)
+Include the cisco commands you wish to run - one command per line.
 Specify file when running the script (see option 2)

-```

 If you wish to specify multiple Cisco devices by running the following (replace the IP's with your actual IP's): <br>
 `python cisco_automation.py -mc 192.168.1.1, 192.168.1.2, 192.168.1.3`